WebAssembly/design/AstSemantics.md

   * Int32Ult - unsigned less than
   * Int32Ule - unsigned less than or equal

-Division or remainder by zero throws.
+Division or remainder by zero traps.
-Signed division overflow (e.g. INT32_MIN/-1) throws.
+Signed division overflow (e.g. INT32_MIN/-1) traps.

 Shifts interpret their shift count operand as an unsigned value.
 When the shift count is at least the bitwidth of the shift, Shl and Shr return 0,